ayseljafar/ayseljafar.github.io/README.md

 # About me
 A flexible data scientist with broad analytical capabilities and a strong background in collaborative work.
 I have honed my skills by participating in a Data Science Certification Program, concentrating on NLP, Machine Learning, and Deep Learning, notably enhancing my expertise.
 My competencies span analytical thinking, mathematics, and statistics.
 Beyond my professional aptitude, I have consistently showcased my teamwork abilities as an integral team member.
-Currently seeking a new opportunity to further enrich my existing knowledge and expertise in the field of data science.

 ## My Projects:
 ### 1. Performing sentiment analysis from Trustpilot reviews of DoGood Credit Union DBank by using LLM- Transformer Model BERT